 - Wait for them to take a breath, and then quickly interrupt and call on another participant.

 - Repeat the question and call on some else.

-Yes, “groupthink” is a thing. – It’s easy for one person to sway other members of the group to start thinking and feeling the way they do and it’s important not to let that happen:
+Yes, “groupthink” is a thing.
+It’s easy for one person to sway other members of the group to start thinking and feeling the way they do.
+It’s important not to let that happen:

 - Ensure participants that their individual opinion is essential to the success of the focus group.